AssemblyScript/website/src/runtime.md

 ### Optional arguments

 When an exported function allows one or multiple arguments to be omitted, the module must be informed of the number of significant arguments by calling `exports.__setArgumentsLength(numArgs)` before calling the export, so it can fill in default values.
-Omitted arguments are not evaluated, zeroes can be passed.
+Omitted arguments are not evaluated, i.e. zeroes can be passed.
 Not calling the helper leads to undefined behavior.
 If a function has a fixed number of arguments, it is not necessary to call the helper.
 The helper may not be present if a module only exports functions with a fixed number of arguments.